Appreciating Art in London Galleries (short course)

 Why study this course?

-From fifteenth-century religious art to modern conceptual pieces, this short course will introduce you to the different styles, techniques and concepts of art to be found within in London's art galleries.
+From fifteenth-century religious art to modern conceptual pieces, this short course will introduce you to the different styles, techniques and concepts of art to be found within London's art galleries.

 Art collections are so diverse that there can be barriers when it comes to appreciating art in different contexts.
 Fifteenth-century religious art, for example, stands in complete contrast to modern conceptual art practices.